 *create a more refined outdoor kitchen area in the back corner.
 We’re thinking new grill, built-in banquette seating around a table, counter with cabinets underneath and building up the concrete wall to the counter height.

 Here’s what that corner and part of the deck look like now.

 We definitely weren’t thinking we would be starting on the outside of the house.
 But this little electric upgrade going on inside is taking for. ev. er.
 And we’ve really enjoyed creating a little outdoor retreat that we know we will use a lot as the house gets taken all out-of-order.

 And to Joel, if you are to ever stumble upon this post … thanks man … if you ask, you know my answer … “I think you’re OK”.

 Update: We have started the whole house renovation inside.
-You can see how to remove a drop ceiling, how to paint over cracked paint, the DIY lesson we learned the hard way and our first finished wall (board and batten baby!).
+You can see how to remove a drop ceiling, how to paint over cracked paint and our first finished wall (board and batten baby!).

 And what about you guys?
 Updated any small garden spaces lately?
 Do you work in layers of textures and heights?
 Do you prefer a nice grassy yard?
 I would really love a little grassy yard, it’s just not practical here.
 Oh well. 🙂